gaois/documental/docs/software/terminologue/source-code.en.md

 <link type="text/css" rel="stylesheet" href="../libs/screenful/screenful-login.css" />
 ```

-And then it supplies additional these parameters which tell Screenful (1) which URL it should send the login request to and (2) where it should redirect the user if the login is successful:
+It then supplies these additional parameters which tell Screenful (i) which URL it should send the login request to, and (ii) where it should redirect the user if the login is successful:

 ```html
 <script type="text/javascript">